 - Resolution: 1080p

-As a Digital Light Processing (DLP) projector, it offers sharp images.
-It also includes a long-lasting lamp, which can last up to 8,000 hours.
+The OptomaGT1080HDR includes a long-lasting lamp, which can last up to 15,000 hours.
 The Enhanced Gaming Mode feature helps to reduce any potential lag time as well.
-For those with limited space, the GT1080 Darbee can project up to 100 inches from only 3.5 feet.
+For those with limited space, the GT1080 Darbee can project up to 120 inches from only 4.3 feet.
 The sRGB display profile helps you control your contrast ratio to ensure it fits your specific needs.

 The Optoma GT1080p is considered to be one of the best gaming projectors.
-Under $1,000, this is the top of the line for many who want a projector to game with.
+A little over $1,000, this is the top of the line for many who want a projector to game with.